 launch

-- set (a boat) in motion by pushing it or allowing it to roll into the water;set (a newly built ship or boat) afloat for the first time with an official ceremony
+- set (a boat) in motion by pushing it or allowing it to roll into the water;set (a newly built ship or boat) afloat for the first time, typically as part of an official ceremony

 - an act or instance of launching something;an occasion at which a new product or publication is introduced to the public